Capitalising on a diverse workforce

 Samantha’s experience is not uncommon.
 In fact, 37% of employers describe hiring people with disability as ‘a step into the unknown’.
 For employers feeling this way, the Disability employment basics section of the Employer Toolkit is a great way to get started building confidence.

-Capital Chemist Canberra is a hugely successful business, servicing a large portion of the ACT and having around 500 people through the door each day.
-For Samantha and the team, working with Jack has made the busyness that much easier to deal with.
+Capital Chemist Charnwood is a hugely successful business, servicing a large portion of the ACT and having around 500 people through the door each day.
+For Samantha and the team, working with Jack has made the business that much easier to deal with.

 “He brings so much joy with him each day.
 He is overflowing with enthusiasm just from being here - I can tell he’s so grateful just to be given the opportunity,” says Samantha.